Edward Jenner VS the Apocalypse; the first vaccination.

 Yes, every-so-often we’re caught off guard and blindsided by SARS, H1N1, or COVID, but the reality is that our current protocols prevent such catastrophes from spiraling into Apocalyptic events.
-When the dust of these shakeups clear we don’t look at the virus as the terror-filled monster that it might have been in other epochs but as something that was surmountable.
+When the dust of these shakeups is clear, we don’t look at a virus as the terror-filled monster that it might have been in past eras but as something surmountable.
 We instantly fly into fits of rage, not because of the awe-inspiring power of the diseases, but because – if the outbreak was too great – someone or some organization dropped the ball along the way.
 We no longer blame the virus for the untold deaths, but the lack of coordination or response from the persons in charge… and, most of the time, we’re correct; someone did drop the ball.

-Why are viruses no longer biological problems but governmental quandaries?
-Why are we more afraid of the botched way they are handled, and the blunders committed to fencing them up, then of what they actually represent?
-Why is the first thing that is initiated, after an outbreak is contained, oversight committee to determine whose fault was it?
+Why are viruses no longer biological problems but political quandaries?
+Why are we more afraid of the botched way they are handled, and the blunders committed to fencing them up, then what they represent?
+Why is the first thing initiated after an outbreak is contained, an oversight committee to determine whose fault it was?

 Because we’ve robbed Mother Nature of much of her power.
 We’ve defanged her and the only way she can now strike a blow is if someone, somewhere, isn’t where they are supposed to be… and that control over biology and genetics, that control over our fate, is thanks to pioneers like Edward Jenner.

-Edward Jenner was born on 17 May 1749 in Berkeley, Gloucestershire, He was the eighth of nine children.
+Born on 17 May 1749 in Berkeley, Gloucestershire, UK, Edward Jenner was child eight of nine.
 His father, the Reverend Stephen Jenner, was the clergyman of Berkeley.
-Back then, the family of vicars received a strong basic education and this was pivotal to the way Edward interacted with the world later on.
+Back then, the vicars’ family received a strong basic education, which was pivotal to the way Edward interacted with the world later on.